About Your Water

-The City of Vancouver is the fourth largest provider of drinking water in the state of Washington, serving up 8.95 billion gallons to about 230,000 people within the city and a portion of the unincorporated area in 2011.
+The City of Vancouver is the fourth largest municipal provider of drinking water in the state of Washington.
+In 2015, the City's Water Utility delivered 9.78 billion gallons to more than 230,000 people within the City and a portion of the urban unincorporated area.

-Our Water Maintenance Team is responsible for operating and maintaining the extensive water distribution system, which includes 11 water stations, 40 wells, about 1,026 miles of pipes, 52 booster pumps, and nearly 69,000 service connections (water meters) in our water service area, which includes all of the City of Vancouver and some surrounding urban areas of the community.
+Vancouver's Water Maintenance Team is responsible for operating and maintaining the extensive water distribution system, which includes 11 water stations, 40 wells, about 1,026 miles of pipes, 52 booster pumps, and more than 71,900 service connections (water meters) in our water service area.
 Quality and service are top priorities for all water-related engineering, operations and maintenance teams.

 The City of Vancouver's drinking water not only meets all state and federal requirements, it frequently exceeds them.
 In fact, Vancouver puts its water through far more stringent tests than U.S. and Washington laws require.